bryansteiner/gpu-passthrough-tutorial/README.md

 ...
 ```

-#### Download the iso drivers
+#### Download the ISO files

 Since we're building a Windows VM, we're going to need to download and use the virtIO drivers. [virtIO](https://www.linux-kvm.org/page/Virtio) is a virtualization standard for network and disk device drivers.
-Adding the virtIO drivers can be done by creating an iso and additing it to the Windows VM during creation.
+Adding the virtIO drivers can be done by attaching its relevant ISO to the Windows VM during creation.
 Fedora provides the virtIO drivers for [direct download](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/#virtio-win-direct-downloads).

 Since I am passing through an entire NVMe SSD (1 TB), I won't need to install any 3rd party drivers on top of the virtIO driver.
-Passing through the SSD as a PCI device lets Windows deal with it as a native NVMe device and therefore should offer better performance.
-However if you want to use a raw disk image instead, things are going to be a little different...
-Make sure to follow the instructions in [this guide](https://frdmtoplay.com/virtualizing-windows-7-or-linux-on-a-nvme-drive-with-vfio/#builddriveriso) which shows you how to add 3rd party drivers and rebuild the virtIO iso.
+Passing through the SSD as a PCI device lets Windows deal with it as a native NVMe device and therefore *should* offer better performance.
+If you choose to use a raw disk image instead, things are going to be a little different...
+Make sure to follow the instructions in [this guide](https://frdmtoplay.com/virtualizing-windows-7-or-linux-on-a-nvme-drive-with-vfio/#builddriveriso).
+The guide will show you how to add 3rd party drivers on top of the existing virtIO drivers by rebuilding the ISO.

-Last but not least, we're going to need to download the Windows 10 iso from Microsoft which you can find [here](https://www.microsoft.com/en-us/software-download/windows10ISO).
+For the final step, we're going to need to download the Windows 10 ISO from Microsoft which you can find [here](https://www.microsoft.com/en-us/software-download/windows10ISO).

 ### Part 2: Setting up the VM

 We're ready to begin creating our VM.
-There are basically two options for how to achieve this.
-(1) If you prefer a GUI, then tutorial guide you.
-Otherwise if you prefer bash scripts, go ahead and take a look at YuriAlek's series of single [GPU passthrough scripts](https://gitlab.com/YuriAlek/vfio) and customize them to fit your needs.
-The main difference between these two methods lies with the fact that the scripting approach uses [bare QEMU](https://manpages.debian.org/stretch/qemu-system-x86/qemu-system-x86_64.1.en.html) CLI commands, while the GUI approach uses [virt-manager](https://virt-manager.org/) which essentially builds on-top of QEMU and adds complexity.<sup>[7](#footnote7)</sup>
+There are basically two options for how to achieve this: (1) If you prefer a GUI approach, then follow the rest of this tutorial.
+(2) If you prefer bash scripts, take a look at YuriAlek's series of [GPU-passthrough scripts](https://gitlab.com/YuriAlek/vfio) and customize them to fit your needs.
+The main difference between these two methods lies with the fact that the scripting approach uses [bare QEMU](https://manpages.debian.org/stretch/qemu-system-x86/qemu-system-x86_64.1.en.html) CLI commands, while the GUI approach uses [virt-manager](https://virt-manager.org/).
+Virt-manager essentially builds on-top of the QEMU base-layer and adds other features + complexity.<sup>[9](#footnote9)</sup>

-Let's install some necessary packages:
+Time to install some necessary packages:

 `$ sudo apt install libvirt-daemon-system libvirt-clients qemu-kvm qemu-utils virt-manager ovmf`